Treating Dental & Oral Issues

 To avoid baby bottle caries, you can do the following:

-Only bottle feed throughout meal times
+Only bottle-feed throughout meal times.

-Wean the bottle feed when the baby eats everyday foods
+Wean the bottle feed when the baby eats everyday foods.

-Fill the bottle with water if you want to offer them a bottle at any time of day
+Fill the bottle with water if you want to offer them a bottle at any time of day.

 Begin brushing with a soft baby toothbrush once their baby teeth begin to erupt.

-You ought to Use water until your kid learns not to swallow the dentifrice.
+You ought to use water until your kid learns not to swallow the dentifrice.

-Start seeing a pedodontist frequently for your kid
+Start seeing a pedodontist frequently for your kid.

-Ask your child’s dentist to concern dental sealants
+Ask your child’s dentist about dental sealants.

 Baby bottle decay is known as nursing bottle caries.